nus-cs2103-AY2021S2/ip/docs/README.md

 ### Feature 4 (Find)

 Find all the tasks related to the keyword provided by specifying the keyword after "find".
-The following example will return output task related to the keyword "books".
+The following example will return output task related to the keyword.
+The keyword provided should not contain any spaces.
+This is an example of an invalid command: `find eat breakfast`.

 Example of usage: